Trazodone (By mouth)

-- Take the regular tablet with or shortly after a meal or light snack.
+- Regular tablet: Take it with or shortly after a meal or light snack.

-- Take the extended-release tablet at the same time each day, preferably at bedtime, without food.
+- Extended-release tablet: Take it at the same time each day, preferably at bedtime, without food.

 - The tablet can be swallowed whole, or you may break the tablet in half along the score line.
 Do not break the tablet unless your doctor tells you to.
 Do not crush or chew the tablet.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use trazodone if you currently take an MAO inhibitor (MAOI) or have used an MAOI in the past 14 days.

 - Tell your doctor if you also use any of the following: